ryanatkn/svelte-snake-sports/contributing.md

 ## issues

-[The issues on GitHub](https://github.com/ryanatkn/svelte-snake-sports/issues) are a good place to track bugs, problems, tasks, etc.
+[The issues on GitHub](https://github.com/ryanatkn/svelte-snake-sports/issues) are a good place to track bugs, problems, proposed enhancements, tasks, etc.

 ## PRs